Layr-Labs/eigenlayer-contracts/docs/core/EigenPodManager.md

     hasEnabledRestaking
 ```

-Once a Pod Owner has deposited ETH into the beacon chain deposit contract, they can call this method to "restake" one or more validators - meaning the ETH in those validators:
+Once a Pod Owner has deposited ETH into the beacon chain deposit contract, they can call this method to "activate" one or more validators - meaning the ETH in those validators:
 * is awarded to the Staker/Pod Owner in `EigenPodManager.podOwnerShares`
 * is delegatable to an Operator (via the `DelegationManager`)